palaviv/eventfd/docs/index.rst

 0.2 (TBD)
 ~~~~~~~~~

-* Using linux eventfd where eventfd is avaiable
+* Using linux eventfd where eventfd is avaiable.
-* Travis CI using tox
+* Travis CI using tox.
+* Support for windows using socket (only sockets can be selected in windows).

 0.1 (27-02-2016)